-Dr. Virginia McDonough-StukeyAssociate Professor of Biology and Department Chair
+Dr. Virginia McDonough-StukeyAssociate Professor of Biology

 Dr. Virginia McDonough-Stukey always knew she wanted to be a biologist, even when she wasn’t sure what a biologist did for a living.
 In college, she majored in biology and found that she really liked bench work.
 So, after she graduated, she worked as a lab tech for several years.
 She learned a lot from that time — not least that she wanted to go to graduate school to learn more science.